 One of the game’s major features was a text-to-speech tool that read back what you wrote.
 It had one big problem: if you wrote multiple sentences and double-clicked the button – which an impatient kid could easily do – the program would read out a string of obscenities, according to one parent “[going] way beyond George Carlin’s seven banned words.”

-Culture jamming activist group RTMark paid the programmer a $1000 reward for their anti-corporate actions.
+Culture jamming activist group RTMark says they paid the programmer a $1000 reward for their anti-corporate actions.
 (For context, RTMark previously claimed responsibility for swapping the voice boxes in G.I.
 Joe and Barbie dolls and putting scantily-clad men with glowing nipples in Maxis’s SimCopter.)

 The programmer’s statements are probably over-the-top, especially since educational programs often serve as supplements to teaching and parenting rather than substitutes.
 But the criticism is still valid.
 We do need to think about what happens, good or bad, when we automate those responsibilities.

 Panasonic is probably glad nobody remembers all this, but Secret Writer’s Society made for a bizarre example in a debate about education quality that continues today.

 UPDATE: As game history vlogger Chris Chapman pointed out to me, the founder of RTMark admitted in 2014 that the organization lied about its early history and didn’t really exist when the Barbie and SimCopter stunts happened.
 But by 1998, the organization was actually funding projects, so this may have legitimately been an act of sabotage.